-Since the onset of COVID-19, with people avoiding going out, there has been an increased reliance on eCommerce.
-It is predicted that eCommerce is going to be a $1 trillion industry by 2022.
-With eCommerce gaining traction and changing year after year, let’s dig into what trends are waiting for us in 2022.
+Since the onset of COVID-19, there has been an increased reliance on eCommerce.
+It is predicted that online sales are going to reach $6.51 trillion in 2023.
+With eCommerce gaining traction and changing year after year, let’s dig into what trends are waiting for us in 2023.

 Similarly, other shopping platforms online are integrating AI chatbot features on their mobile applications so customers can receive the support they need while they shop.
 Chatbots provide quick solutions to queries and grievances.
 As a matter of fact, 57% of customers are interested in chatbots because of their instantaneous nature, and the ability to receive 24/7 support.
 With such widespread popularity, we are definitely going to see AI venture into other aspects of eCommerce as well.

 Check out how artificial intelligence is going to impact businesses in the near future.

 Remember the time when videos of delivering goods using drones became viral?
 Who would have thought that this future of delivery would come so soon?
 Drone deliveries are not only convenient for the audience but are a cheaper alternative for companies.
 Many companies have already started using drone deliveries, and these numbers are going to rise in the next few years.

 Augmented and Virtual Reality:

 Shopping online is very convenient, however, it can often lack the personal touch of a brick-and-mortar store.
 But thanks to Augmented Reality (AR) and Virtual Reality (VR), people can now view their favorite products in real-time and even check how the product would look on them!
 Websites like Sephora, Ikea, Target, and Nike use AR and VR on their websites.
 Augmented reality and virtual reality provide a more personalized shopping experience and can help curb the shopping errors that occur during virtual shopping.